GluuFederation/docs-gluu-server-prod/docs/source/upgrade/index.md

             git clone --recursive --depth 1 --branch 4.5 https://github.com/GluuFederation/cloud-native-edition && cd cloud-native-edition/pygluu/kubernetes/templates/helm/gluu
             ```

         1. Modify all images inside main [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) to the latest [images](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/gluu_versions.json) according to the upgrade target version.
 Also make sure your `override.yaml` other options are moved correctly to the new `values.yaml`.
+Also make sure your `override.yaml` other options are moved correctly to the new `values.yaml`.
+For example, make sure your couchbase url, crt and other configurations are filled and correctly.

         1. Move the old `settings.json` that was used in the 4.4 installation into the same directory `pygluu-kubernetes.pyz` exists in.
 The `json` file can be generated  using `./pygluu-kubernetes.pyz generate-settings`.

         1. Execute the following command: